Gears for Makers | Learn How to Design & Make a Gear

 Gears for Makers

-Hands-on fundamentals of gear design, processing, and measurement!
+Hands-on fundamentals of gear design, processing, and inspection!

 1-Day Gears for Makers Class HANDS ON!